smeerten/ssnake/README.md

 ```

 On Windows these packages can easily be installed by downloading [Anaconda](http://continuum.io/downloads).
+During installation, you should enable the 'Add Anaconda to the system PATH environment variable' box.
+This makes sure ssNake can find the python executable installed by Anaconda.

 [1]: The program might work on older versions, but they have not been tested.